 For 60 years, Nareit has led the U.S. REIT industry by ensuring its members’ best interests are promoted by providing unparalleled advocacy, investor outreach, continuing education and networking.

-CEO Dennis Gershenson says company focused on redeveloping shopping centers.
+CEO Dennis Gershenson says focus is on value-add improvements.